mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Wrote a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory using "sudo chown -R"

+# 15. Symbolic links

+Created a file 101-symbolic_link_permissions

+Wrote a script that changes the owner and the group owner of _hello to vincent and staff using "sudo chown"